Ian Brightwell: Port Vale

 In August 2002 Brightwell moved on to local rivals Port Vale, who were back in the Second Division under the management of his former boss at Manchester City, Brian Horton.
 He played 38 games for the "Valiants" in 2002–03, before he was appointed as a coach at Vale Park in June 2003.
-He featured three times for the Vale first team in 2003–04, before he left the club in May 2004.
-He also served the club as caretaker-manager for less than 24 hours between Brian Horton's resignation and Martin Foyle's appointment in February 2004.
+He featured three times for the Vale first-team in 2003–04, before he left the club in May 2004.
+He also served the club as caretaker manager for less than 24 hours between Brian Horton's resignation and Martin Foyle's appointment in February 2004.

 Macclesfield Town

-Brightwell then joined Brian Horton at Macclesfield Town as a reserve team coach, and also remained registered as a player.
-He played six League Two and two FA Cup games for the "Silkmen" in 2004–05, all in the first half the campaign.
+Brightwell then joined Brian Horton at Macclesfield Town as a reserve team coach and also remained registered as a player.
+He played six League Two and two FA Cup games for the "Silkmen" in 2004–05, all in the first half of the campaign.
 He then played 11 league games in the 2005–06 campaign, and played five league and cup games at the start of the 2006–07 season.

 Managerial career

-Brightwell was appointed caretaker-manager at Macclesfield Town on 2 October 2006 after the sacking of manager of Brian Horton, before the board appointed Paul Ince as permanent manager three weeks later; Ince took them to a 22nd-place finish in 2006–07, one place and two points above the relegation zone.
-Ince resigned on 24 June 2007 to take over at Milton Keynes Dons, and Macclesfield appointed Brightwell as permanent manager, with Asa Hartford as his assistant.
-The pair left the club in February 2008 after a poor run of results and were replaced by Keith Alexander; Brightwell was given the opportunity to stay at Moss Rose as Alexander's assistant manager, but declined the offer.
+Brightwell was appointed caretaker manager at Macclesfield Town on 2 October 2006 after the sacking of manager of Brian Horton, before the board appointed Paul Ince as permanent manager three weeks later; Ince took them to a 22nd-place finish in 2006–07, one place and two points above the relegation zone.
+Ince resigned on 24 June 2007 to take over at Milton Keynes Dons.
+Macclesfield appointed Brightwell as permanent manager, with Asa Hartford as his assistant.
+The pair left the club in February 2008 after a poor run of results and were replaced by Keith Alexander; Brightwell was allowed to stay at Moss Rose as Alexander's assistant manager, but declined the offer.
 Alexander kept the club in the Football League with a 19th-place finish in 2007–08.

-In October 2008, Brightwell was brought to back to Port Vale by Dean Glover in a temporary coaching capacity.
+In October 2008, Brightwell was brought back to Port Vale by Dean Glover in a temporary coaching capacity.
 He spent five months with the "Valiants", leaving the club at the end of February 2009.
 He appeared in the Master's Tournament at the 2009 HKFC International Soccer Sevens, and began working at BBC Radio Manchester as a co-commentator.

 Personal life

 Brightwell was born in Lutterworth but grew up in Congleton, with his parents; Olympic 800m gold medalist Ann Packer and 400m runner Robbie Brightwell.
 His younger brother David also played for Manchester City.
-He is a married man and has two children with wife Sally.
+He is a married man and has two children with his wife Sally.